mercedesbenzio/iframe-hash-manager/README.md

 # iframe-hash-manager
-Effortlessly synchronize a window's location hash with the hashes of multiple iframes in the site.
+Tiny library to effortlessly sync a window's location hash with the hashes of multiple iframes in the site.

 <a target="_blank" href="https://image.ibb.co/mCjPD5/Screen_Shot_2017_05_09_at_14_16_43.png">
   <img src="https://image.ibb.co/mCjPD5/Screen_Shot_2017_05_09_at_14_16_43.png" width="300px">
 </a>

 ## Usage
-**First: Assign an ID to all your SPA iframes.**

 > Note: Currently, changes in the master hash will not be reflected in the iframes.
 > Iframes will only be initialized once with the master hash.